bmacnaughton/macro-play-with-rust/README.md

-the second was to group the strings by length and only search the subset that matches the length of the input string. this turned out to be faster when the list to be searched is not very short and not all elements are the same length.
+the second was to group the strings by length and only search the subset that matches the length of the input string. this turned out to be faster when the list to be searched is longer than 2-4 items, and not all elements are the same length.

 but while doing this out of curiousity was worthwhile, it's not the kind of thing that most programmers (or I, anyway) want to do - manually sorting strings by length and